tetsuo13/TeamsStatusPub/README.md

 ## Troubleshooting

-To enable logging, change the `Serilog:MinimumLevel:Default` value in *appsettings.json* to "Information" (use "Debug" to increase the verbosity level).
+To enable logging, change the `Serilog:MinimumLevel:Default` value in `appsettings.json` to "Information" (use "Debug" to increase the verbosity level).
 The default value that's there is set in order to disable logging.
 An application restart will be required.
 By changing the value, a log file will be written in the same directory as the application.

+## Development

+There has been some consideration taken to make the code modular enough to handle integrating with other conferencing tools other than Microsoft Teams, although that is the only one currently supported.
+In the future it could be possible to add additional availability handlers and use configuration to determine which handler(s) to use.
+A detailed breakdown of handlers and how a user is considered busy can be found in the [README](src/TeamsStatusPub/Services/AvailabilityHandlers/README.md) file in the availability handlers directory.

 ## License